jlyst/gallery/README.md

 ### What is Gallery?

 [Gallery](https://galleries.idew.org) is an online platform where students share project work with the public.
-Gallery orients the public to what students are doing in class and facilitates basic feedback.
+Gallery posts orient the public to what students are doing in class and facilitates remote feedback.

 ### Who is it for?